Suitable for: Sole traders who had received JobKeeper payments in FY2021

 The majority of these payments will automatically flow through from your prefill report when we prepare your tax return.
 You will likely have had taxes taken out on some of these payments as well.
 If you are under the tax free threshold for the year and have had tax taken out, then you may get some of this back at the end of the year.
 However, you would still need to lodge a tax return.

 Need a new way to do your tax?

 Take a look at Airtax - we make tax effortless for everyone.
-It's free to sign up and you only pay when you lodge.
-To complete your tax return for just $99, get started here.
+To complete your tax return from just $179, get started here.